About this artwork

 - Watercolor and opaque watercolor over traces of black chalk on brown wove paper laid down on card

 - Inscribed, verso, lower right, in black ink: "8"

 - 275 × 183 mm

-- Restricted gift of Dr. William D. Shorey; through prior acquisitions of the Charles Deering Collection and through prior bequest of Mrs. Gordon Palmer
+- Purchased with funds provided by Dr. William D. Shorey; through prior acquisitions of the Charles Deering Collection and through prior bequest of Mrs. Gordon Palmer